FedOfficial/LinkCleaner/README.md

-# Risker by Race 🛡️
+# Risker by OwO 🛡️

 Removes risk overlays/popups and cleans affiliate links on Chinese shopping sites.
 Works locally in your browser with no tracking.